-1 The Joint Commission on Accreditation of Healthcare Organization (2008).
+&lt;sup>1 The Joint Commission (formerly known as Joint Commission on Accreditation of Healthcare Organization (2008)).
 Comprehensive accreditation manual for ambulatory care; Glossary

 Organization of the SOCs

 The standards cover all aspect of service delivery for all funded service categories.
 Some standards are consistent across all service categories and therefore are classified under general standards.
 These include: